 The sector 78, in which an unstable area has been observed since two decades.
 Measurements in the horizontal direction have been made during the winter shut-down 2011-2012.

 The sector 34, where an accident took place in September 2008 and a big number of magnets were exchanged.
-A horizontal measurement was done in 2009
+A horizontal measurement was done in 2009.